duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/20-curriculum/20-curriculum-editing.md

 Recommended: 5 minutes

-Pre Class:

-Do Now: Teacher writes on the board for students to open up their computers/devices and open up a web browser

-Hook: Teachers can talk about the following or their own.
+**Hook:**

--  This will be a lesson for the student on editing and adding to the Duckiesky documents.
+-  This will be a lesson for the student on editing and adding to the DuckieSky documents.
 It is important to learn how to propose changes and alter the documents that the students are learning from.

 ### Main Lesson

-Recommended: 45 minutes
+Recommended: 40 minutes

-- Teacher's demonstrate how our textbooks are hosted through Github
 - Students will be able to submit pull requests to make changes to the books directly that can be approved by the DuckieSky team!
-- The books are written in Markduck, which will be covered in the next lesson
+- The books are written in Markduck

-TODO: Insert a Video Demo of editing our documents using GitHub

-Teachers either can do a live demo of the process demonstrated in the video above of the or show the video to the class.

-- [Here](https://docs.duckietown.org/DT19/duckumentation/out/duckumentation_contribute_simple.html) is the Duckietown documentation on how to edit and submit pull requests the documentation with GitHub.
-- [This](https://docs.duckietown.org/daffy/downloads/duckiesky_high_school/docs-duckiesky_high_school/branch/daffy/doc-duckiesky_high_school/out/) is the location of the teacher-based book that should be used to demonstrate the repository.

 1. Students learn what Markdown and Marduck are used for

 2. Students learn basic Markdown/Markduck

-Note: Markdown is a text-to-HTML conversion tool for web writers.

-Note: Markduck is a Markdown dialect that supports many Markdown features.
-It is the language that the majority of the Duckiesky High School Textbook (including this document) was written in.

-See also: The basics of Markduck can either be explained by the teacher or through the following [Basic Markduck Guide](https://docs.duckietown.org/DT19/duckumentation/out/markduck_basic.html) at the teacher's discretion.
+See also: The basics of Mardown Markduck can either be explained by the teacher or through the student book's instructions at the teacher's discretion.

 Students should be aware of the following features in Markduck:

 1. Wrapping text with two astricks(*) or two underscores(_) both at the beginning and at the end of the phrase **bolds** or __underlines__ respectively.
 2. Adding a hash # with a space in front of text on a new line creates a heading; adding more hashes will reduce this heading size (e.g. ### Hello)